rupertparry/fup/README.md

 hash a file's creation date & your username to act as a unique file ID and keep everything in sync.

-- ✨ Share a unique URL for a file by running `fup myfile.png`
+- ✨ Share a unique URL to a file by running `fup myfile.png`
 - 🔗 If the file's already up, `fup myfile.png` copies the link
 - 🗑 Delete the remote version of a file with `fup -d myfile.png`